COVID -19: Is Nepal is safe from Novel Coronavirus?

 - Cough and shortness of breath

-Wash your hands – Wash your hand frequently with alcohol-based hand rub or soap and water because it can kill viruses if it is on your side.
+Wash your hands – Wash your hand frequently with an alcohol-based hand rub or soap and water because it can kill viruses if it is on your side.

 Maintain distance – Keep at least 3 feet gap between yourself and different people, Mainly those who are sneezing, coughing, and having a fever.
-Because when someone who is infected with respiratory disease, cough, and sneezers, they produce small droplets containing the virus.
+Because when someone who is infected with respiratory disease, coughs, and sneezers, they produce small droplets containing the virus.
 If you go close then, you may breathe that virus.

 Is Nepal safe to visit?